JennEYoon/datasciY/career-tasks.md

      - Feedback to Vanderplas, I think chart titles are switched?
 Confusing which part is usint "Matlab" style and which is using "Object Oriented".
 Make if more clear by stating in each part which style is being used.
 Seems to mix them together in some parts.
      - In Jupyter notebook, you can just re-run a cell after editing it, so should be able to do everythin in "MatLab" style.
 Does 3d plots with subplots work in "MatLab" style?
      - Read ML chapter, do several of the exercises, post replication projects on datasciY.com.
 Later, extend with my own data or different techniques.
 Any further thoughts and research on Google.

+ * Finish Titanic reproduction project using Logistic Regression.
+    - Read more about logistic regression to get comfortable.
+3 Blue 1 Brown had something on it?
+    - Do a preliminary Google search for data on modern ship wrecks, survivor data?
+Crews lines?
-  * Titanic - look for model ship wrecks and do analysis on survivors by sex and age.
+    - Titanic - look for model ship wrecks and do analysis on survivors by sex and age.
 Is passenger fair data available?

+--- end ---